luffyTaro202/PHP_CRUD_APP/README.md

 # PHP_CRUD_APP
-Run the .sql file before running the PHP File
+Run the to_do_task_management.sql in your localhost mysql database file before running the PHP File